 "The Greater Manchester Chamber of Commerce is proud to be working on [this project] with GMCVO, working with employers who will benefit from having returners within their staff.
 Employers will have access to an untapped workforce that have skills that can benefit the workplace, meaning they may now be able to fill job roles that have been vacant for a period of time."

-Drawing on the learning from this project, we are developing a four part, simple toolkit of bite sized guides about how to recruit and retain employees requiring flexible working arrangements.
+Drawing on the learning from this project, we are developing a three part, simple toolkit of bite sized guides about how to recruit and retain employees requiring flexible working arrangements.
 Employers and Returners are involved in the development of each section of the toolkit through their input at the Caring, Working, Living Panel and the Breaking Down Barriers workshops.

 Each part of the toolkit will be published separately throughout the course of the project.
 We would like to hear if you are planning to make a change to your practice regarding flexible working and, if so, how this toolkit has influenced this change.
-Let us know using the button below.

 Part One: What is Flexible Working